BrunoKaiser/IDIV/programms/reflexiveDocTree/readme_reflexiveDocTree.txt

 11 reflexive_documentation_tree_with_dataform.lua

 This script contains a tree and a data form.
 In this data form data corresponding to the tree are stored and shown.

+12.1 reflexive_documentation_tree_with_statistics_Linux.lua

+This script shows only a simple tree in Linux, tested on Raspberry Pi.
+With this tree it is possible to operate downloads from the statistic page of the Bundesbank as an example for download driven by tree.

+12.2 Statistik_EUR_Fremdwaehrung_verarbeiten.lua

+This script shows the time series in the tree as a diagramm.
+This script is used in reflexive_documentation_tree_with_statistics_Linux.lua.